cosmicanant/recursive-diff/README.md

 }
 ```

-##### Api details: It has following two methods:
+## Api details:

-1. **getDiff(ob1, ob2)**: getDiff would take two arguments and return their diff.
+**getDiff(ob1, ob2):** getDiff would take two arguments and return their diff.

-2. **applyDiff (ob1, diff)**: applyDiff would take two arguments: 1)original object, 2)diff object and applies diff object on original object and return the resulting object.
+**applyDiff (ob1, diff):** applyDiff would take two arguments: 1)original object, 2)diff object and applies diff object on original object and return the resulting object.

-**Using recursive diff library in Node**: First you need to install recursive diff libray into Node using  **npm install recursive-diff** and then you can use following code block.
+##Using recursive diff library in Node:

+First you need to install recursive diff libray into Node using  **npm install recursive-diff** and then you can use following code block.

 ```
 var diff = require('recursive-diff');